tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/数据迁移_intl_en.md

 - If your business doesn't allow you to shut down the database and requires smooth migration, you can do so as instructed in [Migration with DTS](https://www.tencentcloud.com/document/product/238/39006).
 DTS supports two migration modes: full migration and full + incremental migration.
 It supports multiple access types, such as public network, self-build on CVM, Direct Connect, VPN, and CCN.
 - If your business allows you to shut down the database for backup, you can use [cold backup migration](https://intl.cloud.tencent.com/document/product/238/39005), i.e., restoring data from .bak backup files to migrate the source database to a TencentDB for SQL Server instance.
 You can download COS files or upload local files for migration.
 Three data restoration modes are supported: full backups, full backups + log backups, and full backups + differential backups.

-### How do I migrate a TencentDB for SQL Server two-node (formerly High Availability/Cluster Edition) instance to a single-node (formerly Basic Edition) instance?
+### How do I migrate a TencentDB for SQL Server two-node (formerly high-availability/cluster edition) instance to a single-node (formerly basic edition) instance?
-If the source instance is a two-node (formerly High Availability/Cluster Edition) instance, it cannot be migrated to a single-node (formerly Basic Edition) instance through DTS.
+If the source instance is a two-node (formerly high-availability/cluster edition) instance, it cannot be migrated to a single-node (formerly basic edition) instance through DTS.
 You can use .bak files to restore the data through [Cold Backup Migration](https://www.tencentcloud.com/document/product/238/39005).

 [](id:SJGKYBJQSL)
-### How do I migrate a TencentDB for SQL Server single-node (formerly Basic Edition) instance to a two-node (formerly High Availability/Cluster Edition) instance?
+### How do I migrate a TencentDB for SQL Server single-node (formerly basic edition) instance to a two-node (formerly high- availability/cluster edition) instance?
-If the source instance is a single-node (formerly Basic Edition) instance, you can do so as instructed in [Migration with DTS](https://www.tencentcloud.com/document/product/238/39006).
+If the source instance is a single-node (formerly basic edition) instance, you can do so as instructed in [Migration with DTS](https://www.tencentcloud.com/document/product/238/39006).

-### How do I migrate a TencentDB for SQL Server two-node (formerly High Availability/Cluster Edition) instance to another two-node (formerly High Availability/Cluster Edition) instance?
+### How do I migrate a TencentDB for SQL Server two-node (formerly high-availability/cluster edition) instance to another two-node (formerly high-availability/cluster edition) instance?
-If the source instance is a two-node (formerly High Availability/Cluster Edition) instance, you can do so as instructed in [Migration with DTS](https://www.tencentcloud.com/document/product/238/39006) to migrate the data to an instance on a later version, which is not recommended though.
+If the source instance is a two-node (formerly high-availability/cluster edition) instance, you can do so as instructed in [Migration with DTS](https://www.tencentcloud.com/document/product/238/39006) to migrate the data to an instance on a later version, which is not recommended though.
 Instead, you can upgrade the version without data migration by following instructions in [Adjusting Instance Version](https://www.tencentcloud.com/document/product/238/44354).

 ### Does TencentDB for SQL Server support cross-account migration?
 TencentDB for SQL Server allows you to migrate data between instances with DTS across Tencent accounts.
-For detailed precautions and directions, see [Cross-Account Migration with DTS](https://www.tencentcloud.com/document/product/238/53570).
+For detailed precautions and directions, see [Cross-Account Migration with DTS](https://cloud.tencent.com/document/product/238/85807).

 ### Does TencentDB for SQL Server support heterogeneous migration?
 No.